brandond/kinesyslog/README.md

 Record Format
 -------------

 When delivered to S3, the objects will contain multiple concatenated GZip-compressed records in JSON format.
 The records are near-identical to those created by CloudWatch Logs subscriptions.
-The 'owner', 'logGroup', 'logStream', and 'subscriptionFilter' fields all have bogus data, and the ID field is a GUID in stead of a numeric string.
+The 'logGroup', 'logStream', and 'subscriptionFilter' fields are set to the message type (syslog or gelf), and the ID field is a GUID instead of a numeric string.
 Event timestamps are floats instead of ints.

 Data Flow
 ---------